m5lk3n/windich/README.md

 ![](assets/icon/icon-small.png)

-Your companion for outdoor activities, providing real-time weather information like wind direction and speed using your device's sensors and geolocation.
-An app for Android and a pet project.
+Your companion for outdoor activities, providing forecasted and real-time weather information like wind speed and wind direction using your device's sensors and geolocation.
+An app for Android and one of my pet projects.
 For now.

 Screenshots can be found [here](device_screens/screenshots/APP.md).